About Life Transitions

 How can life transitions improve my quality of life?

-Life Transitions wants you to flourish in the face of advanced illness and has a variety of strategies to help you accomplish that goal.
+Life Transitions wants you to flourish in the face of serious illness and has a variety of strategies to help you accomplish that goal.
 A Life Transitions nurse practitioner meets with you on a regular basis to oversee your health and to provide hands-on care.
 She also coordinates with your physicians and helps you feel more at ease in your daily living.

 In addition, Life Transitions staff share helpful and valuable information about: